WagDog/RGC2020MVC/RGC2020MVC.WebUI/README_PW.txt

 The Package Manager Console is used initially so much that it is worth creating a keyboard short cut to it, as follows:- Tools->Options->Environment->Keyboard.
 Search for PackageManagerConsole.
 In the 'Press shortcut keys' box, enter Alt+/ and Alt+.
 This will show the package manager console when the Alt key is held down while slash and dot are pressed.
-This key combination doesn't conflict with other key combinations
+This key combination doesn't conflict with other key combinations.

 ## Using GIT ##
 To push changes from your local machine to the online remote repository, use the Windows app.
 Click the Changes button and give a